Kon Knueppel: Professional career

+Charlotte Hornets (2025–present)

+All-Rookie honors and three-point scoring leader (2025–2026)

 Knueppel was selected with the fourth overall pick by the Charlotte Hornets in the 2025 NBA draft.
 He led the Hornets to become the 2025 NBA Summer League Champions.
-For his efforts, Knueppel was awarded the Summer League Championship MVP, as he put up 21 points, five rebounds, and two assists in an 83–78 win over the Sacramento Kings.

-In his NBA regular season debut on October 22, 2025, Knueppel put up 11 points and five rebounds in a 136–117 win over the Brooklyn Nets.
-On October 26, 2025, Knueppel put up his first 20+ points performance, recording 20 points and 6 rebounds in 35 minutes of play in a blowout win against the Washington Wizards.

-Following a string of strong performances including a 30 point game against Miami Heat, Knueppel was nominated for the Eastern Conference Player of the Month on November 9, 2025.
-Knueppel continued his form with a near-triple double on the same day against the Los Angeles Lakers, scoring 19 points, 10 rebounds and 9 assists on 54.5% field goal percentage.

-Knueppel scored a career-high 32 points on November 14, 2025 in a 147–134 overtime loss against the Milwaukee Bucks, including two late three-point buckets to tie the game and send it to overtime.
+For his efforts, he was awarded the Summer League Championship MVP, as he put up 21 points, five rebounds and two assists in an 83–78 win over the Sacramento Kings.
+Knueppel made his NBA regular season debut on October 22, recording 11 points and five rebounds in a 136–117 win over the Brooklyn Nets.
+Following a string of strong performances including a 30-point game against Miami Heat, Knueppel was nominated for the Eastern Conference Player of the Week on November 9.
+He continued his form with a near triple-double on the same day in a 121–111 loss against the Los Angeles Lakers, logging 19 points, 10 rebounds and nine assists.
+On November 14, Knueppel scored a then-career-high 32 points in a 147–134 overtime loss against his hometown team, the Milwaukee Bucks, including two late three-point buckets to tie the game and send it to overtime.
+Knueppel received his second nomination for Eastern Conference Player of the Week on November 23 after averaging over 26.5 points, 5.5 rebounds and three assists over four games that week.
+On November 19, he set a record as the fastest NBA player to make 50 three-point shots, doing so in his 15th game.
+On December 2, Knueppel was named Eastern Conference Rookie of the Month for November, ahead of teammate Ryan Kalkbrenner and Philadelphia 76ers' V. J. Edgecombe.
+Knueppel averaged over 18 points, five rebounds and three assists for the month.
+On December 22, he achieved his 100th career three-pointer in a game against the Cleveland Cavaliers.
+He did so in just his 29th career game, setting a record for the fastest to 100 career three-pointers made in NBA history and surpassing Lauri Markkanen's previous record by 12 games.